awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-getting-started-permissions.md

 # Configuring permissions for Systems Manager Application Manager<a name="application-manager-getting-started-permissions"></a>

-You can use all features of Application Manager, a capability of AWS Systems Manager, if your AWS Identity and Access Management \(IAM\) user, group, or role has access to the API operations listed in this topic\.
+You can use all features of Application Manager, a capability of AWS Systems Manager, if your AWS Identity and Access Management \(IAM\) entity \(such as a user, group, or role\) has access to the API operations listed in this topic\.
 The API operations are separated into two tables to help you understand the different functions they perform\.

 The following table lists the API operations that Systems Manager calls if you choose a resource in Application Manager because you want to view the resource details\.
 For example, if Application Manager lists an Amazon EC2 Auto Scaling group, and if you choose that group to view its details, then Systems Manager calls the `autoscaling:DescribeAutoScalingGroups` API operations\.
 If you don't have any Auto Scaling groups in your account, this API operation isn't called from Application Manager\.